Matthew-Mullin/Matthew-Mullin.github.io/_posts/2022-3-22-skincare.md

 * Keep your hair out of your face
     * Either keep your hair short
     * Or use a [hairband](https://www.amazon.com/gp/product/B07VFYM5B5/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1)
-* Sleep on your back if you can
+* Sleep on your back if you can, and get good sleep.
 * Avoid processed sugars (fruit is fine)
+* Reduce stress in your life.
+Or more accurately, reduce consistently elevated levels of cortisol.

 [^fn1]: *Dairy Intake and Acne Vulgaris: A Systematic Review and Meta-Analysis of 78,529 Children, Adolescents, and Young Adults* <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6115795/>